VianetManagement/the-captain-ruby/README.md

-# The Captain: A Ruby Wrapper for the The Captain API
+# The Captain Ruby Bindings

 ## Installation